Countertop

 Now some people are installing concrete countertops for a uniquely modern and industrial look in terms of durability they are tough and heat resistant but they’re very heavy and they’re difficult to install.

 You need to make sure your cabinetry can even handle the weight.
-I know that in some cases you have to reinforce your cabinets to even handle those countertops.
+I know that in some cases you have to reinforce your cabinets even to handle those countertops.

 Also since they’re so unique they might not add to the resale value of your home which in my opinion is not a good thing.